Hurt Or Injured At Work?

 While you may think you’re not severely injured, often the shock of being in an accident covers up the pain and prevents you from truly feeling how injured you are for a short period of time following the incident.
-You may be fooled into thinking you’re fine and avoid that check up at the emergency room to save time.
+You may be fooled into thinking you’re fine and avoid that check-up at the emergency room to save time.

 However, this is a crucial mistake you can’t afford to make.
 If you do not seek medical assistance immediately after your accident, you could be communicating that you’re not very badly injured and don’t need medical care.
-Even if you begin to notice effects of the work injury after the adrenaline and shock wears off and seek medical care then, the fact that you didn’t seek it exactly after the accident will be twisted and used against you to try to disprove your injuries.
+Even if you begin to notice the effects of the work injury after the adrenaline and shock wear off and seek medical care then, the fact that you didn’t seek it exactly after the accident will be twisted and used against you to try to disprove your injuries.

 Not Keeping Records